Cost of Living | Money | New Parent | Your Journey

 Children Today is currently funding specialist equipment, including electric wheelchairs, walking aids, car seats, lifting aids, sleep equipment, and sensory equipment.

 The application requires a reference from someone who works with your child in a professional capacity.
-This might be an occupational therapist, teacher, social worker, or doctor.
+This might be an occupational therapist, physiotherapist, hospital consultant or a suitable member of SENCO team.
+However, they do not accept professional reference letters from GPs.
 You will also need a quote for costs from the equipment supplier, and to provide some financial information on the application form.

 Find further information and apply here.